-Algae levels in Wachusett Reservoir are monitored by DCR and MWRA.
+Algae levels in the Wachusett and Quabbin Reservoir are monitored by DCR and MWRA.
 These results, along with taste and odor complaints, are used to make decisions on source water treatment for algae control.

 Taste and odor complaints at the tap may be due to algae, which originate in source reservoirs, typically in trace amounts.
 Occasionally, a particular species grows rapidly, increasing its concentration in water.
-When Synura, Dolichospermum (formerly called Anabaena), or other nuisance algae bloom, MWRA may treat the reservoir with copper sulfate, an algaecide.
+When Synura, Dolichospermum (formerly called Anabaena), or other nuisance algae bloom, MWRA may treat the reservoirs with copper sulfate, an algaecide.
 During the winter and spring, diatom numbers may increase.
 While diatoms are not a taste and odor concern, consumers using filters may notice more frequent changing of the filters is needed.

-Of the 131 water quality complaints received during August, forty-four complaints concerned taste and odor which may be related to algae were reported from the local water departments in the CVA communities.
+No water quality complaints which may be related to algae were received during November from the local water departments.